siddhesh17b/BunkMeter/README.md

 - **You're present by default** - Only click when absent (saves time)
 - **Right-click = absent entire day** - Fast when you skip everything
+- **Holidays ignored** - Holiday dates don't count as absences OR reduce total classes
-- **Visual dashboard** - Instantly see safe/danger subjects
+- **Visual dashboard** - Instantly see safe/danger subjects with color-coded progress bars
 - **Manual override** - Fix attendance when classes get cancelled/rescheduled
-- **Smart batch filtering** - Upload 1 timetable with both batches, app shows only your classes
+- **Dynamic batch detection** - App auto-detects Group A/B or B1/B3 naming from your timetable
+- **Unique subject colors** - Each subject in timetable gets a distinct color for easy identification
 - **Works offline** - No internet, no account, data stored locally
 - **Fast** - Updates instantly, no lag